 1. How does this verse deepen our understanding of God's character and His relationship with creation?

 2. How does this passage challenge modern cultural assumptions about identity, purpose, or morality?
-3. In what ways does this narrative foreshadow or typify aspects of Christ's redemptive work?
+3. How does understanding Christ as the ultimate fulfillment illuminate this passage's meaning?